 The City, Continuum of Care (CoC) and HSN (a collaboration of more than 60 local homeless services legal, primary care, mental health, substance abuse, re-entry providers and community stakeholders) have met throughout each program year to jointly plan for ESG.
 In keeping with the City's past practice of providing the Emergency Shelter Grants (ESG) Program Desk Guide March 2001 to all sub-recipients, the City has provided sub-recipients and community providers that coordinate with them the Emergency Solutions Grant Rules and Regulations, and tools available to date including Definition of Homelessness (Criteria for Defining Homeless and Record Keeping Requirements), and Emergency Solutions Grants (ESG) Program Components and Activities.
 The City provided sub-recipients with information about the new homeless definition and eligibility, documentation and record requirements and HMIS participation.
-The CoC provides HMIS licenses and training to the City's ESG sub-recipients.
+The CoC provides technical assistance and licenses to the Citys sub-recipients.